logiqai/docs/irondb/api/data-submission.md

 * `TIMESTAMP` : Same as with `M` records above.
 * `UUID` : Same as with `M` records above.
 * `NAME` : Same as with `M` records above.
 * `HISTOGRAM` : A base64-encoded, serialized histogram.
+See the
-See the `hist_serialize()` function in [libcircllhist](https://github.com/circonus-labs/libcircllhist/blob/master/src/circllhist.c), the reference implementation of histograms in Apica.
+* `hist_serialize()` function in * [libcircllhist](https://github.com/circonus-labs/libcircllhist/blob/master/src/circllhist.c),
+  the reference implementation of histograms in Circonus.

 A sample `H1` record: